epicentre-msf/covid19/inst/app/www/trends.md

 ---

 Trends are estimated daily on the number of cases and deaths in ECDC data observed over a period of  12 days.
-The most recent 2 days of data are not included considered as counts may not yet be complete due to reporting delays.
+The most recent 2 days of data are not considered, as counts may not yet be complete due to reporting delays.
 For example, if data is available as of the 14th of a given month, trends will be calculated on the period from 1st-12th of that month.

 On the 12-day time-series we first carry a smoothing using a 3-day moving average.
 As a result, we obtain 10-day smoothed values for which we run a linear regression of the values in the natural logarithm scale using the following formula: